 I have been working and playing with prediction models for a very long time.
 After generating a model, or more likely several competing models, it is a common practice to calculate various measures of accuracy and precision.
-In practice, this means calculating a dozen or so of error metrics, such as the mean error, mean squared error, standard error, etc. I never thought about it, but then it dawned on me that I am perhaps wasting my energy on calculating too many different error metrics.
+In practice, this means calculating a dozen or so error metrics, such as the mean error, mean squared error, standard error, etc. I never thought about it, but then it dawned on me that I am perhaps wasting my energy on calculating too many different error metrics.

 OK, some duplication is inevitable.
-We need a measure of accuracy and a measure of precision, but why calculating half a dozen of them?
+We need a measure of accuracy and a measure of precision, but why calculate half a dozen of them?
 This prompted me to write this white paper that you can download here.

 If you are a "fan" of the r-squared error, I apologize in advance, but you might get upset with this paper.